aminerachyd/cit_docker_kubernetes/README.md

 ## Demo 1 - Discovering Docker

-Taking a small NodeJS server and packaging it as a Docker container, then running it locally.
+Taking a small Node.js server and packaging it as a Docker container, then running it locally.

 To build and run the Docker container: